GuerraVitor/GuerraVitor/README.md

 # Hey there! 👋, my name is Vitor Guerra.

-I'm a Software Engineer 💻 and a Software Engineering student at 42 🎓, and also a Computer Science student at the Federal University of Rio de Janeiro (UFRJ)🎓.
-I am currently focused on studying web applications, data scraping, and various aspects of data science and data analysis.
+I'm a Software Engineering student at 42 and a Computer Science student at the Federal University of Rio de Janeiro (UFRJ).
+I am currently focused on studying web applications and various aspects of data science and data analysis.

 ## 🛠️ Tech Stack & Skills

  - C/C++
- - Python 🐍
+ - Python
  - Django
- - React ⚛️
+ - React

 <p align="left">
   <a href="https://skillicons.dev">